Home > 8 Series > DIY Procedures > Bluetooth Integration

 Approach

-Used here instead is the affordable Parrot CK3000 "Evolution" bluetooth system (also used in the Bav Auto kit) along with plug-n-play wiring adaptors (see required parts above) for use with factory radios, resulting in better integration.
-All for about $200.
+Therefore I have selected the affordable Parrot CK3000 "Evolution" system along with plug-n-play radio wiring adaptors (see required parts above) to achieve my goal of factory-like integration -- all for around $200.
 The CD changer connection remains open for use with a CD/MP3 changer or aux-in for iPod, etc.

-The highest level of factory integration is achieved by coupling this with a multifunction steering wheel, which allows control of your phone - and Parrot system - from the steering wheel buttons.
-You may utilize standard steering wheels as well but this will require control of the bluetooth system from the Parrot commander (although some voice commands may be used by enabling "Magic Words").
+The highest level of factory integration with the Parrot kit is achieved by coupling it with a multifunction steering wheel, which allows control of your phone from the steering wheel buttons.
+You may utilize standard steering wheels as well but this will require control of the system from the Parrot commander (although some voice commands may be used by enabling Parrot "Magic Words").
+Simply mount the commander in a discreet area.

-Both options require use of I-bus factory radios such as the C43 or CD43.
+As noted above, use of I-bus factory radios such as the C43 or CD43 is required.

 So what do you get?
 In short: